JaylenBradley/Portfolio/README.md

 A clean, minimal portfolio website built with React & Tailwind CSS

-> Built this for fun and decided to open source it properly after getting lots of requests for permission to copy it!
+> Built this for fun and decided to open source it!

 ## Live Demo